 Dr. Sack concluded that Kip Kinkel’s schizophrenic tendencies directly influenced his crimes.
 He felt that the buildup of stress and the development of the psychosis had overwhelmed Kinkel’s self control.

 After being convicted of the murder of his parents and those killed in the mass shooting, along with attempted murder of those injured, Kinkel was sentenced to 111 years without parole.
-He was put on atypical antipsychotics and antidepressants including Olanzapine and Zyprexa.
+He was put on atypical antipsychotics and antidepressants including Olanzapine.
 Dr. Sack reported a positive response to the medication on his visit ten days into treatment, as Kinkel told him the voices became much less aggressive and persistent.